Biden taps VP Harris to lead response to border challenges

 “Some of the risk versus reward depends to some extent on the vice president's relationship with the president,” Goldstein said.
 “Whether or not the president had their back.
 Whether the president’s going to allow you to be in a position to accomplish things and be perceived to accomplish things.”

 The Biden administration has in recent weeks moved to open more than 10,000 new beds across the Southwest in convention centers and former oilfield camps.
 It notified Congress on Wednesday that it will open a new 3,000-person facility in San Antonio and a 1,400-person site at the San Diego convention center.
-HHS is also opening a second site in Carrizo Springs and exploring housing teenagers at military bases in San Antonio and El Paso, Texas.
+HHS is also opening a second site in Carrizo Springs and received approval from the Defense Department Wednesday to begin housing teenagers at military bases in San Antonio and El Paso, Texas.

-But the U.S. is exhausting capacity almost as quickly as it can add it.
-A week after opening, the convention center in downtown Dallas is at nearly 2,000 teenagers, just shy of its 2,300-bed capacity.
-Experts on child welfare say HHS must release children more quickly, particularly the estimated 40% of children in custody who have a parent in the U.S. ready to take them.
+While acknowledging a “big problem” with the rising numbers of migrants, Rep. Norma Torres, D-Calif., one of five lawmakers to tour the facility Wednesday, credited the Biden administration with treating young migrants far more humanely than the Trump administration.

+In an interview after the tour, Torres described children accommodated four to a room, and said she saw no signs of overcrowding.
+The young people attend school, have access to health care and are given weekly COVID-19 tests.
+Lawmakers were told 1 in 10 children are testing positive for the virus, but none at the facility had been hospitalized, she said.

+“When I look at those kids, I see myself,” said Torres, an immigrant from Guatemala who arrived in the U.S. with her family as a child.

-The White House was limiting media access on Wednesday’s tour, keeping it to just one TV crew.
+The White House faced criticism for limiting media access to Wednesday’s tour, keeping it to just one TV crew.
+It has still not allowed media to enter Border Patrol facilities where large numbers of children are detained or HHS sites that it rapidly opened under pressure.
+The Carrizo Springs facility was established in 2019 during the Trump administration and re-opened in February.

-Republican Sen. Ted Cruz of Texas, who is leading a separate delegation of GOP senators to the border later this week, decried what he said was a “crisis” at the border and the lack of press access as a “muzzling” of the media by the Democratic administration.
+Republican Sen. Ted Cruz of Texas, who is leading a separate delegation of GOP senators to the border later this week, decried the lack of press access as a “muzzling” of the media by the Democratic administration.

 “Joe Biden doesn’t want you to see,” Cruz told reporters at the Capitol.

-Merchant reported from Houston.
-Lemire reported from New York.
-Associated Press writer Lisa Mascaro in Washington contributed reporting.
+Merchant reported from Houston and Lemire from New York.
+Associated Press writer Josh Boak in Washington contributed to this report.